 What to Wear in Abu Dhabi – Dress Code for Females

-Though the UAE is an Islamic country, you do not have to cover.
-However, you should be aware that dress codes are in many places like shopping malls or public places.
+Though the UAE is an Islamic country, you do not have to cover your head.
+However, you should be aware that there is a dress code in many places, like shopping malls or public places.

-You can wear bikinis at the beach and shorts/skirts in many places but probably should not bring the shortest and tightest clothes you have.
+You can wear bikinis at the beach and shorts/skirts in many places, but probably not bring the shortest and tightest clothes you have.

 Is Abu Dhabi Safe for Tourists?
 Solo Female Travel in Abu Dhabi

 Keep in mind, that Abu Dhabi (UAE) is not a democracy nor transparent.
-So, I can just talk about how I felt as we do not have relaible information about the crime rate.
+So, I can just talk about how I felt, as we do not have reliable information about the crime rate.

 I think Abu Dhabi, like Dubai, is a great place to visit as a tourist because it is safe.
-Abu Dhabi tourist places are safe in terms of crime, terror, and a great solo female travel destination (read more about safety in the UAE here).
+Safe in terms of crime and terror (read more about safety in the UAE here).

-I visited Abu Dhabi as a solo female traveler and absolutely loved it.
+As a solo female traveler, it is a great destination and I absolutely loved it.
 As always, exercise common sense, but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).
-Abu Dhabi is one of the best destinations in the Arab world for solo female travel, so enjoy!

 Where to Stay in Abu Dhabi